 - Loud noises or other statutory nuisances are dealt with by our Environmental Health Section.
 You can report a noise nuisance here;

 - Fly-tipping - you can report fly tipping and graffiti here;

 - A breach of a covenant - these are civil matters that the Council cannot get involved in.
 Further advice on these matters could be obtained from a solicitor or Citizens Advice;

 - Concerns that have yet to occur - planning enforcement can only take action once a breach has occurred.
 We are unable to prevent development occurring prior to commencement.

 Ourprovides a framework for investigating and enforcing breaches of planning control.

-This plan enables us to provide a robust planning enforcement service within Guildford Borough, highlighting priorities for cases and the powers available when dealing with breaches of planning control.
+This plan enables us to provide a robust planning enforcement service within our Borough, highlighting priorities for cases and the powers available when dealing with breaches of planning control.

 Planning enforcement also investigate complaints relating to high hedges made under Part 8 of the Anti-social Behaviour Act 2003.
 If you are having a dispute with a neighbour about the height of their hedge, we may be able to help.

 In order to make a complaint, you must have already attempted to resolve the dispute directly.
 Making a high hedge complaint is also subject to a fee.